isidorostsa/lectureNotes/OS/Labs/1/Intro to Unix.md

 `hellomake.c` depends on `hellomake.h` and uses `hellofunc.c`

 The `Default Target` of make will be the first thing it reads, as a result of a recipe, that doesn't have a `.`.
 Here It is hellomake.

+Make will try to compose the `Default Target` by composing every one of it's dependencies, working recursively to compose each of their dependencies, until it reaches stuff that only depends on `.c` or `.h` files.

 ```Makefile
 CC=gcc
 CFLAGS=-I.